 From about 1856 most parishes in the diocese of Dublin began keeping pro forma registers, these were printed books with columns requiring standardised data.
 Over the following fifty to sixty years, all Catholic parishes began to use these registers.
 They have the added advantage that for marriages, unlike the civil records, they note the bride’s and groom’s parents’ names and their addresses.

 In the 1950s, virtually all Roman Catholic parish registers were microfilmed by the National Library of Ireland, where they are available with free public access.
 Copies of these films were given to the Public Record Office of Northern Ireland for those dioceses covering the province of Ulster.
 Digital images from these microfilms are now freely available on the website Catholic Parish Registers at the NLI.

-A comprehensive list of Catholic parish registers (arranged on a county basis, rather than by diocese) noting the commencement dates for each parish can be found in Tracing Your Irish Ancestors by John Grenham (Dublin, 2012).
+A comprehensive list of Catholic parish registers (arranged on a county basis, rather than by diocese) noting the commencement dates for each parish can be found in Tracing Your Irish Ancestors by John Grenham (Dublin, 5th edition, 2018).

 Church of Ireland

 The Church of Ireland (the Anglican Church) was the ‘church established by law’ at the Reformation and in principle everyone was considered to be a member of it.
 But of course history tells us that this was never the case, although of the Protestant denominations in Ireland the Anglicans were (and still are) the largest.

 Two thirds of the records of the Church of Ireland were destroyed during the conflagration which consumed the Public Record Office of Ireland at the height of the Irish civil war in June 1922.
 Lucklily, a third had remained in local custody and a small number of those destroyed had already been transcribed and/or published.
 Some Anglican parish records date back into the seventeenth century (mainly for urban areas), though on the whole, even the parochial records of the ‘State Church’ can have surprisibly late start dates.